| DEVELOPMENT

 dampening effect.
 The overall impact of these measures on the market may be

 positive or negative, but that is not the purpose of our review.
+Rather the changes must be seen in their totality,

 as a package that will enable the property market to work better, and to

 find its own equilibrium based on firm economic fundamentals.
+Some changes are refinements of rules put in place

 in earlier reviews.
 Others are to remove provisions or controls no longer